Kraftwerk: Style

-Kraftwerk have been recognized as pioneers of electronic music as well as subgenres such as electropop, art pop, house music, synth-pop and electronic rock.
+Kraftwerk have been recognised as pioneers of electronic music.
+The group was also inspired by the funk music of James Brown and, later, punk rock.
+They were initially connected to the German krautrock scene.
+In the mid-1970s, it transitioned to an electronic sound that the band described as "robot pop".

+The lyrics tend towards minimalism but reveal both an innocent celebration of, and a knowing caution about, the modern world, as well as playing an integral role in the rhythmic structure of the songs.
+Many of Kraftwerk's songs express the paradoxical nature of modern urban life: a strong sense of alienation coexisting with a celebration of the joys of modern technology.
 In its early incarnation, the band pursued an avant-garde, experimental rock style inspired by the compositions of Karlheinz Stockhausen.
 Hütter has also listed the Beach Boys as a major influence.
-The group was also inspired by the funk music of James Brown and, later, punk rock.
-They were initially connected to the German krautrock scene.
-In the mid-1970s, they transitioned to an electronic sound which they described as "robot pop".

 Kraftwerk's lyrics dealt with post-war European urban life and technology—traveling by car on the Autobahn, traveling by train, using home computers, and the like.
 They were influenced by the modernist Bauhaus aesthetic, seeing art as inseparable from everyday function.
-Usually, the lyrics are very minimal but reveal both an innocent celebration of, and a knowing caution about, the modern world, as well as playing an integral role in the rhythmic structure of the songs.
-Many of Kraftwerk's songs express the paradoxical nature of modern urban life: a strong sense of alienation existing side by side with a celebration of the joys of modern technology.

 Starting with the release of Autobahn, Kraftwerk began to release a series of concept albums (Radio-Activity, Trans-Europe Express, The Man-Machine, Computer World, Tour de France Soundtracks).
 All of Kraftwerk's albums from Trans Europe Express onwards, except Tour de France Soundtracks, have been released in separate versions: one with German vocals for sale in Germany, Switzerland and Austria and one with English vocals for the rest of the world, with occasional variations in other languages when conceptually appropriate.
 Live performance has always played an important part in Kraftwerk's activities.

 Also, despite its live shows generally being based around formal songs and compositions, live improvisation often plays a noticeable role in its performances.
 This trait can be traced back to the group's roots in the first experimental Krautrock scene of the late 1960s, but, significantly, it has continued to be a part of its playing even as it makes ever greater use of digital and computer-controlled sequencing in its performances.
 Some of the band's familiar compositions have been observed to have developed from live improvisations at its concerts or sound-checks.

 Technological innovations

-Throughout their career, Kraftwerk have pushed the limits of music technology with some notable innovations, such as home-made instruments and custom-built devices.
-The group has always perceived their Kling Klang Studio as a complex music instrument, as well as a sound laboratory; Florian Schneider in particular developed a fascination with music technology, with the result that the technical aspects of sound generation and recording gradually became his main fields of activity within the band.
+Throughout its career, Kraftwerk pushed the limits of music technology with some notable innovations, such as home-made instruments and custom-built devices.
+The group has always perceived its Kling Klang Studio as a complex music instrument, as well as a sound laboratory; Florian Schneider in particular developed a fascination with music technology, with the result that the technical aspects of sound generation and recording gradually became his main fields of activity within the band.
 Alexei Monroe called Kraftwerk the "first successful artists to incorporate representations of industrial sounds into non-academic electronic music".